 How to use a nebulizerNebulizer - how to use; Asthma - how to use a nebulizer; COPD - how to use a nebulizer; Wheezing - nebulizer; Reactive airway - nebulizer; COPD - nebulizer; Chronic bronchitis - nebulizer; Emphysema - nebulizer

-Because you have asthma, COPD, or another lung disease, your doctor has prescribed medicine that you need to take using a nebulizer.
+Because you have asthma, COPD, or another lung disease, your health care provider has prescribed medicine that you need to take using a nebulizer.
 A nebulizer is a small machine that turns liquid medicine into a mist.
 You sit with the machine and breathe in through a connected mouthpiece.
 Medicine goes into your lungs as you take slow, deep breaths for 10 to 15 minutes.
-It is easy and pleasant to breathe the medicine into your lungs this way.
+It is relatively easy to breathe the medicine into your lungs this way.

 Take the time to keep your nebulizer clean so that it continues to work properly.